Pppp1116/content-license-policy/README.md

 unless you have explicit written permission.

 Using the Owner’s name, branding, or server name in a way that suggests endorsement (e.g., “official tweaks,” “certified by Pppp1116”, “The PCs Secret official pack”) is strictly prohibited.

 ---

+## 13A.
+Trademarks, Names, and Branding

+1. All names, logos, icons, server names, and other branding associated with the Project, including but not limited to **“The PCs Secret”** and the handle **“Pppp1116”**, may be protected as trademarks, trade names, or distinctive identifiers.
+2. This Policy **does not** grant you any rights or licenses in such marks or branding.
+3. You may not use the Owner’s or Project’s names, logos, or branding:
+   - In a way that suggests sponsorship, endorsement, or official status;
+   - As part of your own product name, server name, or domain;
+   - In any confusingly similar or misleading manner.
+4. Any permitted references must be purely descriptive (e.g., “based on tweaks by Pppp1116”) and must comply with Sections 4 and 13.

+---